Accepting your Masters place

 - MSc Quantitative Finance

-Receipt of the second deposit confirms your place on your course and will go towards your tuition fee.
-If the deadline date for accepting your place is after 1 April 2017, you will be required to pay both deposit amounts at the time of acceptance, ie £2,000.
+Payment of the second deposit confirms your place on your course and the amount goes towards your tuition fee.
+If the deadline date for accepting your place is after 1 April 2018, you will need to pay both deposit amounts (total £2,000) when you accept your offer.

 How to pay the deposit

+We accept MasterCard, VISA, Delta, Maestro/Switch, Visa Electron, Solo and JCB.
 If your payment is successful you will receive an automated email confirming receipt of your payment.
-We accept the following cards: MasterCard, VISA, Delta, Maestro/Switch, Visa Electron, Solo, JCB.

 The deposit is non-refundable, except in the following situations: